rainleander/MSU-AI-microbootcamp/README.md

 ### Introduction to Artificial Intelligence
 1.1.1: Welcome to the AI Micro Boot Camp!
 1.1.2: What is AI?
+- **Introduction to AI:**
+  - AI is a branch of computer science that imitates human intelligence.
+  - AI systems ingest vast amounts of data, learn from it, and leverage the acquired knowledge to forecast future data and tackle intricate issues.

+- **Understanding Machine Learning:**
+  - A subfield of AI that allows computer systems to learn from data and make informed decisions or predictions without human intervention.
+  - Traditional programming needs explicit rules, whereas machine learning predicts using data-driven models.
+  - Examples include weather forecasting, where past data aids in crafting models for future predictions.
+  - Over time, machine learning models can self-improve by identifying and discarding outlier data.

+- **Categories of Machine Learning:**
+  - **Supervised Learning:** Predominantly utilizes labeled data.
+  - **Unsupervised Learning:** The system independently categorizes data.
+  - **Reinforcement Learning:** Learning occurs via a trial-and-error approach.
+  - This course will concentrate on supervised and unsupervised learning.

+- **Industry Insights:**
+  - The machine learning sector will be valued at $209.9 billion by 2029 (McCain, 2023).

+- **AI vs. Machine Learning:**
+  - AI focuses on replicating human intelligence for problem-solving, while machine learning is centered on data-driven predictions and decision-making.
+  - AI equips algorithms to mimic human-like behavior, whereas machine learning empowers algorithms to generate their intelligence.

+- **Neural Networks and Deep Learning:**
+  - Neural networks, inspired by the human brain's structure, help computers emulate human cognition.
+  - Like brain neurons, these networks are crucial for data transmission and signal relay in machine learning.
+  - Using neural networks, machine learning software processes data and crafts algorithms that enhance performance over time.
+  - Deep learning, a machine learning subset, heavily relies on these neural networks.

 1.1.3: Narrow AI vs Artificial General Intelligence
+- **Narrow AI (ANI or Weak AI):**
+  - Focuses on executing specific tasks and making decisions based on its training data.
+  - Describing it as "weak" might be misleading, as ANI can solve intricate problems efficiently.
+  - All present-day AI applications, such as chatbots, recommendation systems, facial recognition, self-driving cars, and voice assistants like Siri and Alexa, are considered narrow AI.
+  - **Insight:** Voice assistants are gaining traction; around 35% of Americans utilize them daily for news and weather updates (Branka, 2023).

+- **Artificial General Intelligence (AGI or Strong AI):**
+  - Represents AI that has self-awareness and can match or surpass human intelligence.
+  - AGI is more of a fictional concept seen in movies like The Terminator, Her, WALL-E, and 2001: A Space Odyssey.
+  - Potential AGI would combine machine learning, artificial neural networks, NLP, deep learning, and technologies not yet developed.
+  - It could possibly possess human-like attributes like imagination, deception, and inquisitiveness.
+  - Some existing narrow AI tools, such as ChatGPT, simulate AGI characteristics by creating human-like interactions.
+  - However, these powerful tools are not sentient and differ from human cognition.

+- **Comparison of ANI and AGI:**
+  - The provided table (not visible here) elaborates on the distinctions between narrow and general AI.

+- **Artificial Super Intelligence (ASI):**
+  - Represents the zenith of AI, outperforming human capabilities.
+  - Renowned experts, including Elon Musk and Stephen Hawking, perceive AGI and ASI as potential threats to human existence.

+- **Ethical Considerations:**
+  - Adopting AI, especially advanced forms, poses ethical dilemmas and potential societal harm.
+  - A human-centric approach is essential during AI model development to ensure conscious and responsible usage.
+  - The subsequent section will address the ethics associated with AI and strategies to avert potential challenges.

 1.1.4: Ethics and AI
+**Data Ethics and Big Data**

+Data ethics examines the ethical implications of data usage, especially big data.
+The core idea revolves around ethical principles guiding how data is used.

+- **Why is Data Ethics Important?** As data grows in volume and complexity, its misuse could harm individuals.
+Understanding how to manage this data ethically is crucial.
+Awareness of potential ethical pitfalls can lead to positive change through technology.

+**Main Concerns with AI**

+1. **Consent**: Consent is a cornerstone of ethical data usage.
+An infamous case involving Clearview AI demonstrated the dangers of neglecting consent.
+Clearview AI used personal images without the individual's permission, leading to a hefty fine.
+The takeaway?
+Consent is paramount.

+2. **Algorithmic Bias**: At its core, an algorithm is a step-by-step process for accomplishing a task.
+Algorithms can be simple or complex and are often used to process data.
+Bias refers to unequal treatment.
+Combine the two, and you have "algorithmic bias" - when systems treat groups or individuals unequally.

+   - *Types of Algorithms* (as listed by Nicholas Diakopoulos):
+     - Prioritization
+     - Classification
+     - Association
+     - Filtering

+Bias in algorithms can accumulate quickly, especially when the system operates without much human intervention.

+**Algorithmic Bias in Action: Gender Shades**

+- **The Study**: Researchers at MIT tested facial recognition software by IBM, Microsoft, and Face++.
+- **Findings**: The software performed differently based on skin shade and gender, often misidentifying darker-skinned females.
+- **Implications**: Even if a tool is largely accurate, it can still have biases that disproportionately affect certain groups.

+**Understanding Causes of Algorithmic Bias**

+1. **Background Disparities**: If developers have a homogenous background, their unconscious biases might manifest in the technologies they develop.
+2. **Biased Training Data**: An algorithm learns from the data.
+If that data has built-in biases, so will the algorithm.

+**Addressing Algorithmic Bias**

+1. **Audits**: Both internal and external audits can identify biases.
+The Gender Shades study is an example of an external audit.
+2. **Transparency**: Being open about how algorithms work and their data sources can aid in accountability.
+However, intellectual property and privacy concerns may limit this.
+3. **Contestability**: Offering users the chance to contest or disagree with algorithmic results.

+**Checklists for Addressing Algorithmic Bias**

+- *Existing Systems*:
+  1. Understand its workings and historical data biases.
+  2. Compare with similar systems.
+  3. Audit for varying results based on input.
+  4. Ensure contestability.

+- *Systems in Development*:
+  1. Ensure developers understand the diverse groups the system impacts.
+  2. Examine training and testing data for representation biases.
+  3. Maintain clear documentation.
+  4. Plan for internal audits and third-party testing.

+Ethical considerations are paramount in the age of big data and AI.
+By understanding the potential pitfalls and actively working to mitigate them, we can ensure that these technologies benefit all members of society.

 1.1.5: Recap and Knowledge Check
+- Artificial intelligence (AI) is a branch of computer science that aims to replicate human intelligence in machines.
+- Machine learning, a subset of AI, allows algorithms to learn from data and make decisions or predictions without specific programmer instructions.
+- These technologies (AI and machine learning) significantly impact our daily lives and the world at large.
+- There are distinct differences between AI and machine learning, yet they are interrelated.
+- AI can be categorized as narrow AI (specialized in one task) or artificial general intelligence (capable of any intellectual task a human can do).
+- There's an ongoing debate about the feasibility and desirability of achieving artificial superintelligence (an intelligence surpassing human capabilities).
+- Ethical concerns in AI include issues like algorithmic bias.
+- It's crucial to employ strategies to identify and reduce bias when developing AI systems.

 ### The Impact of Machine Learning
 1.2.1: Finance